-Dominating the central part of San Cristobal is La Catedral de San Cristóbal.
+Dominating the central part of San Cristobal is La Catedral de San Cristóbal or San Cristobal Cathedral.
 Construction on the beautiful mustard colored church was begun in 1528 but wasn’t completed until almost 200 years later because of several natural disasters.
 Earthquakes in the 19th century caused considerable damage, but the church was restored again in the early 20th .
 The interior is gold-leaf and has five gilded altarpieces and features fine art paintings from the 18th century.

 It is great to sit in front of the church and just observe life in San Cristóbal.